ngernest/mica/README.md

 let () = T.run_tests ()
 ```

+## Compilation notes
+There is a known issue with Ppxlib ([#338](https://github.com/ocaml-ppx/ppxlib/issues/338), [#342](https://github.com/ocaml-ppx/ppxlib/issues/342)) which causes Ppxlib to error when Dune is promoting changes (i.e. after one runs `dune build --auto-promote`, during which Dune inserts the code derived by Mica into the source file).

+To fix this issue, remove `[@@deriving_inline mica]` and `[@@@end]` from the source file while keeping the code inserted by Dune/Mica.
+Then, recompile by running `dune build again`.
+This second compilation run should complete successfully!

 ## Case Studies
 Code for the following case studies (along with the code automatically derived by Mica) can be found in the [`case-studies`](./case_studies/) subdirectory.
-For each example (where possible), we have included an
-executable which runs the PBT code automatically produced by Mica.
+For each example (where possible), we have included an executable which runs the PBT code automatically produced by Mica.

 Here are the case studies:
 - Finite Sets (lists & BSTs)  ([link](./case_studies/sets/))